Asynchronous Programming

 The activityGraph function, provided by the sandbox, summarizes such a table into a string.

-Use the textFile function defined earlier—given a filename, it returns a promise that resolves to the file’s content.
+To read the files, use the textFile function defined earlier—given a filename, it returns a promise that resolves to the file’s content.
 Remember that new Date(timestamp) creates a Date object for that time, which has getDay and getHours methods returning the day of the week and the hour of the day.

-Both types of files—the list of log files and the log files themselves—have each piece of data on its own line, separated by newline ("\n") characters.
+Both types of files—the list of logfiles and the logfiles themselves—have each piece of data on its own line, separated by newline ("\n") characters.

 async function activityTable(day) {